-An important part of Rockingham Community College's financial statements is the Management's Discussion and Analysis of the College's financial activities for the fiscal year ended June 30, 2020.
-Readers should consider this information in conjunction with the College's financial statements and related notes to the financial statements.
+This section of Surry Community College's Financial Statements presents Management's Discussion and Analysis of the College's financial activity during the fiscal year ended June 30, 2020.
+This section should be read in conjunction with the College's basic financial statements and the related notes to the financial statements.

-Overview of the Financial Statements
+Using the Financial Statements

-Rockingham Community College, along with all colleges in the North Carolina Community College System, prepared its financial statements in accordance with Governmental Accounting Standards Board (GASB) Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.
-The College's transactions are considered a single business-type activity and are reported within a single column in the basic financial statements.
-The financial statements include the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows.
+This annual report consists of financial statements, prepared in accordance with Governmental Accounting Standards Board (GASB) Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, as amended by GASB Statement No. 35, Basic Financial Statements - and Management's Discussion and Analysis - for Public Colleges and Universities.
+The College's financial activity is considered to be a single business-type activity and accordingly, is reported within a single column on the basic financial statements.
+The basic financial statements consist of three statements.
+These statements are featured below with brief descriptions of each.

-The Statement of Net Position reflects current and noncurrent assets, deferred outflows of resources, current and noncurrent liabilities, deferred inflows of resources, as well as net position.
-The Statement of Revenues, Expenses, and Changes in Net Position reflects the operating revenues and expenses of the College, as well as nonoperating revenues and expenses.
-The financial activities of the College result in an increase or decrease in net position during the fiscal year.
-The Statement of Cash Flows is prepared using the direct method and reflects the change in cash and cash equivalents during the fiscal year.
+The first statement, the Statement of Net Position, includes all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
+The Statement of Net Position is presented in a classified format and is classified by current and noncurrent.
+The second statement, Statement of Revenues, Expenses, and Changes in Net Position, presents the revenues earned and expenses incurred during the fiscal year.
+Revenues and expenses are classified as operating or nonoperating.
+The final statement, Statement of Cash Flows, presents the sources from which the College received cash and uses for which the cash was spent.
+The Cash Flow Statement is presented in the direct method, with a reconciliation between operating income (loss) and net cash provided (used) by operating activities.
 For the purpose of this discussion, we will address the Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position.

-The financial statements also include a Statement of Financial Position, Statement of Activities and Changes in Net Assets, and certain note disclosures for the College's discretely presented component unit, Rockingham Community College Foundation, Inc. (Foundation); however, the Foundation is not included in Management's Discussion and Analysis.
-More information describing the relationship between the College and the Foundation can be found in Note 1A.
+The financial statements also include a Statement of Financial Position, Statement of Activities, and certain note disclosures for the College's discretely presented component unit, Surry Community College Foundation, Inc. (Foundation); however, the Foundation is not included in management's discussion and analysis.
+More information describing the relationship between the College and Foundation can be found in Note 1A.